exivity/pulumi-hcloud-k8s/docs/cookiecutter-options.md

 **Default:** `false`
 **Description:** Enable high availability control plane across multiple regions (fsn1, nbg1, hel1).
 When enabled, deploys 3 control plane nodes across different regions.

+### `controlplane_disable_load_balancer`

+**Default:** `false`
+**Description:** Disable the control plane load balancer.
+When set to `true`, the cluster will be configured to access the Kubernetes API directly via the first control plane node's IP address instead of through a load balancer.
+This is useful for single-node clusters or cost-sensitive deployments.
+Note: When the load balancer is disabled, the Kubernetes API port (6443) will be exposed through the firewall rules.

 ### `controlplane_server_size`

 **Default:** `"cax11"`